ing-bank/baker/docs/sections/reference/runtime.md

 Once `Recipes` have been transformed into `CompiledRecipes` they must be added to a baker runtime.
 The `baker.addRecipe(compiledRecipe)`
 API will do so and return an id that you can use to reference the added recipe later on.

-_Note: Before doing this, baker requires you to add all related `InteractionInstance` to the runtime, because it does validation regarding this to ensure that every recipe is actually runnable because it doe not lack any `InteractionInstance`._
+_Note: Before doing this, baker requires you to add all related `InteractionInstances` to the runtime, this is because baker does validation to ensure that every recipe is runnable from the previously added `InteractionInstances`._

 ```scala tab="Scala"
 val recipeId Future[String] = baker.addRecipe(compiledRecipe)